Bhutan by Grade: From Whirlwind Tours to the World's Toughest Trek

 Festivals of Bhutan | Grade 2

-We’ve been going to Bhutan for over 30 years, and we absolutely love it, which is why we’ve created this 10 day tour as the ultimate way to show you everything, which captured our imaginations, from the iconic Tiger’s Nest Monastery near Paro to the remote Tang Valley.
-On every departure of this adventure, you’ll have to chance to experience one of Bhutan’s famous festivals, an integral part of Bhutanese culture.
+We’ve been going to Bhutan for over 30 years and we absolutely love it, which is why we’ve created this 10 day tour as the ultimate way to show you everything, which captured our imaginations, from the iconic Tiger’s Nest Monastery near Paro to the remote Tang Valley.
+On every departure of this adventure, you’ll have the chance to experience one of Bhutan’s famous festivals, an integral part of Bhutanese culture.

 Highlights of Nepal and Bhutan | Grade 2